andreitablan/Java-Technologies/README.md

  	- page.xhtml: describing the general aspect of the application pages: header, content, footer.
 The header display the title, and the location buttons en/ro.
 It includes a menu bar for navigating inside the application.
 	- dataView.xhtml: a generic page for displaying data as a dataTable and a list.
 	- dataEdit.xhtml: a generic page for editing data.
 It is implemented, with other .xhtml files that are implementing this template.
 	- Each dataEdit contains a component for displaying the timestamp of the last modification.

+## Laboratory 5
+- **The same project, Lab 3**
+- **Compulsory:**
+	- Define the persistence unit using a data source configured as a JDBC Resource.
+- **Homework**
+	- Work in progress..